Instructor: Prof. Jason Hartline

 In this course, students will learn what the computer science major is all about.
 Coursework will be reading and writing about computer science topics and their impact in the world.
 (There will be no computer programming in this course.)

 This course is a required course in the Computer Science Curriculum and also satisfies the Weinberg Area III (Social and Behavioral Sciences) Distribution.
 The target audience of this course is freshmen and sophomores; advanced students can satisfy the computer science major’s 101 requirement by instead taking an additional breadth course.

 This course surveys many topics in computer science and lectures will be given by Northwestern professors who research and teach advanced courses in these topics.
 Topics include: Computers and Computation, Algorithms and Tractability, Systems and Networks, Artificial Intelligence and Machine Learning, Programming Languages and Compilers, Cryptography and Security, Graphics and Vision, Human Computer Interaction, Network Science, Human Computation, and Robotics.

-Lecturers include Prof. Jason Hartline, Prof. Fabian Bustamante, Prof. Bryan Pardo, Prof. Nicole Immorlica, Prof. Ronen Gradwohl, Prof. Robby Findler, Prof. Jack Tumblin, Prof. Haoqi Zhang, and Prof. Brenna Argall.
+Lecturers include Prof. Jason Hartline, Prof. Fabian Bustamante, Simone Campanoni, Prof. Bryan Pardo, Prof. Ronen Gradwohl, Jessica Hullman, Prof. Jack Tumblin, Prof. Haoqi Zhang, and Prof. Brenna Argall.

 Reading and Media